erich2s/native-speak/README.md

 # 🗣️ Native Speak

-This project is inspired by [say.js](https://github.com/Marak/say.js).
+Native Speak is the modern version of [say.js](https://github.com/Marak/say.js).
 It provides a simple way to use the native text-to-speech (TTS) engines on Windows and MacOS.

 ## ✨ Features